hadiscada/openplc-runtime/README.md

   ghcr.io/autonomy-logic/openplc-runtime:latest
 ```

-The runtime will start and listen on port 8443 for connections from the OpenPLC Editor. **Do not open https://localhost:8443 in a browser** - there is no web interface.
+The runtime will start and listen on port 8443 for connections from the OpenPLC Editor. **Do not open https://localhost:8443 in a browser** - there is no web interface there as there was on the v3 runtime.
 Instead, open the OpenPLC Editor desktop application and configure the runtime IP address and credentials to connect.

-**Supported Architectures:** amd64, arm64, armv7
+**Prebuilt Binaries:** amd64, arm64, armv7

 ### Linux Installation